mis à jour

 one for a multi-year research of the soil conditions in the food forest and

-Our project is a non-commercial private initiative.
+Our project is a private and non-commercial initiative.

 • Types d'aide et opportunités d'apprendre